ikostan/SkyLockAssault/files/docs/milestones/22/Part_8_Web_asset_delivery_playwright_failure_diagnostics.md

 - Updated volume mount from `../export/web` → `../export/web_thread_off`
 - Copyright year refreshed to 2025–2026

+### Omission of `immutable` Cache-Control Directive

+The `Cache-Control` header for static web export assets (`.wasm`, `.pck`, `.js`, `.css`) is configured as `public, max-age=3600` without the `immutable` directive for the following reasons:

+* **Prevent Stale Asset Persistence:** The `immutable` directive prevents browsers from sending revalidation requests even on manual page refreshes.
+* **Build & Deployment Safety:** Omitting `immutable` ensures that when Godot Web exports are updated or re-exported without changing filenames, clients and CI runners do not permanently cache stale WASM or PCK binaries.

 #### 3. CI & Local Artifact Hygiene

 - Pre-test cleanup of stale `trace_*.zip`, `failure_*.png`, and `video_*.webm` in both shell scripts and the workflow